By Jacki Farrell

 It was a great event!
 I look forward to attending next year.
 Hope to see you there.

 Jacki Farrell is Senior Product Marketing Manager at MyVest.
-She has spent over 20 year in Financial Services in a variety of marketing and communications roles.
+She has spent over 20 years in financial services in a variety of marketing and communications roles.